abaez/ansible-role-rustup/README.md

 Too many times the packages needed on a new build would I need to essentially provision a [rust] install.
 This role's goal is to lessen the workload in getting a [rust] common install.
 Along with also offering more specific defined packages configured and ready for [rust] fun.

 The role installs [rustup] with autocomplete settings enabled for the shell of choice.
 The packages are listed below.
 They are divided into two different configurations.
-One are the common always used packages (default install, no way to disable).
-The second set are more specifically tuned to the Author's needs.
-You can find out more how to disable under [Usage](#Usage) if you don't want the **specific** packages.
+One are the common always used packages under the **common.crates** list in `defaults/main.yml`.
+The second set are more specifically tuned to the Author's needs under **specific** in `defaults/main.yml`.
+You can find out more how to disable under [Usage](#Usage) if you don't want the **specific** packages or if you want to change on the listing.

-> from `common.yml`
+> from **common.crates**

 - [rustfmt]
-- [cargo-fmt]
 - [racer]
-- [clippy]
-- [cargo-clippy]
+- [pijul]

-> from `specific.yml`
+> from **specific** dictionary

-- target
+- targets
   - aarch64-linux-android
   - aarch64-linux-android
   - aarch64-unknown-linux-gnu